 The National Osteoporosis Society (NOS) has a [quiz] that you can use to assess your risk of developing osteoporosis.
 If your answers suggest you need to take measures to protect your bones, you will be given that information at the end of the quiz.
 You can also print a copy of your results to show your doctor.
 If you are at high risk of developing osteoporosis, your doctor may refer you for a bone density scan, known as a DEXA scan.
 This is brief and painless.

 Managing and treating osteoporosis

 Your doctor will look at all your risk factors, which will include how old you are, your sex, and the results of your DEXA scan.
 They might prescribe one of a number of different medicines and calcium and vitamin D supplements.
-See NHS Choices website for more information about treating osteoporosis: nhs.uk
+See the NHS website for more information about treating osteoporosis: nhs.uk

 Watch a video of Sarah Leyland, an osteoporosis nurse, talking about osteoporosis:

 If you would like to see this information with references, visit the Advice and Information references section of our website.
 If you are unable to access the internet, please contact our Epilepsy Action Helpline freephone on 0808 800 5050.